kiralong/arc-congen2024-radseq/README.md

 Next, we will see how to assemble a *Stacks* catalog *de novo*--assembling loci and genotyping individuals without the need of a reference genome.
-The *de novo* pipeline in *Stacks* consists of several programs used to 1. cluster reads into loci in each individual (`ustacks`), 2. combine the loci of several individuals into a catalog of loci of the metapopulation (`cstacks`), and 3. match the loci of all sequenced individuals to this catalog (`sstacks`).
+The *de novo* pipeline in *Stacks* consists of several programs used to 1. cluster reads into loci for each individual (`ustacks`), 2. combine the loci of several individuals into a catalog of loci of the metapopulation (`cstacks`), and 3. match the loci of all sequenced individuals to this catalog (`sstacks`).
 Loci are then further further processed and genotyped in `gstacks`.
 Since this involves running multiple